-The limo that President Kennedy was riding in when he was assassinated is on display at the Ford Museum.
-That’s weird, fascinating, exciting, and more than a little creepy.
+The limo that President Kennedy was riding in when he was assassinated is on display at the Henry Ford Museum in Dearborn, Michigan.
+That’s weird, fascinating, exciting, and more than a little creepy!

 The Ford Museum has a large collection of presidential limos from over the years.
 Here’s President Eisenhower’s snazzy set of wheels: